ietf-wg-cellar/matroska-specification/notes.md

 When a frame in a `BlockGroup` is not a RAP, the `BlockGroup` **MUST** contain at least a `ReferenceBlock`.
 The `ReferenceBlock`s **MUST** be used in one of the following ways:

-* each reference frame listed as a `ReferenceBlock`
+* each reference frame listed as a `ReferenceBlock`,

-* some referenced frame listed as a `ReferenceBlock`, even if the timestamp value is accurate
+* some referenced frames listed as a `ReferenceBlock`, even if the timestamp value is accurate, or

-* one `ReferenceBlock` with the timestamp value "0" corresponding to a self or unknown reference
+* one `ReferenceBlock` with the timestamp value "0" corresponding to a self or unknown reference.

-The lack of `ReferenceBlock` would mean such a frame is a RAP and seeking on that frame that actually depends on other frames may create bogus output or even crash.
+The lack of `ReferenceBlock` would mean such a frame is a RAP, and seeking on that frame that actually depends on other frames may create bogus output or even crash.

 * Same frame that references another frame put inside a BlockGroup but the reference could not be recovered, with the EBML tree shown as XML: